A's Stephen Vogt hits homer in final game before retirement – KION546

 VOGT’S FAREWELL

-The journeyman Vogt started behind the plate in his final game, finishing his 10-year major league career with an on-field ceremony and waved to the crowd in every direction.
+The journeyman Vogt started behind the plate in his final game, finishing his 10-year major league career with an on-field ceremony.
+He waved to the crowd in every direction.

 His three children announced him on the microphone as the upcoming batter and two of them also threw out the first pitch to their pop.